-Students may not be subject to mandatory suspension and expulsion proceedings when the principal determines the student used an instrument/object in self-defense.
+- Students shallmay not be subject to mandatory suspension and expulsion proceedings when the principal determines that the student used an instrument/object in was used solely for the purpose of self-defense against an aggressor.
 Self-defense is an attempt to "prevent" an attack or a threatened injury or to stop the process of confrontation.
-It is not self-defense when the student uses an instrument/object to become an aggressor or to continue the confrontation after the original aggressor has retreated.

-Note: Florida Statutes 776.012, 776.013 and 776.032, commonly known as the Florida Stand Your Ground law, are not applicable to charges of violations of the Code of Student Conduct and/or Board Policy 5006.
+It is not self-defense when the student uses an instrument/object to become an aggressor or to continue the confrontation after the original aggressor has retreated. - Note: Florida Statutes 776.012, 776.013 and 776.032, commonly known as the Florida Stand Your Ground law, are not applicable to charges of violations of the Code of Student Conduct and/or Board Policy 5006. - A student shall not be subject to mandatory expulsion proceedings if it is determined that the student immediately returned a firearm to the person who gave it to him/her or if the student took a firearm to a staff member or was in the process of taking it to a staff member. - The term "immediately" means without delay.